Atazz/P3nT3sT/Web/XPath/Enumeration.md

 ```

 ### Blind bolean injection
 You can check if there is a valid injection by checking with commands if there is no error messages.
-You can check whenether you get a valid response back or not depending on if it's TRUE or FAL
+You can check whenether you get a valid response back or not depending on if it's TRUE or FALSE
 ```
 ## TRUE
 http://<website>/vulnpage.php?countryID=999999 or 1=1